Booking couldn't be easier:

 From 15 June -

-3. BUY IN ABINGDON - A little nearer the show, you can buy tickets in person at Gifts and Gallery, 25 Bury Street, Abbey Centre, Abingdon, OX14 3QT.
+3. BUY IN ABINGDON - A little nearer the show, (from 15 June) you can buy tickets in person at Gifts and Gallery, 25 Bury Street, Abbey Centre, Abingdon, OX14 3QT.

 From 1 July -